American Express posts 4Q profit that tops forecasts

-NEW YORK — American Express is reporting that it swung to a fourth-quarter profit, helped by a lower tax rate and more spending on the company’s namesake credit cards.
+NEW YORK — American Express swung to a fourth-quarter profit, the credit card company said Thursday, helped by a lower tax rate and more spending on the company’s namesake credit cards.

 AmEx’s net income for the latest quarter came in well above analysts’ expectations, which were looking for the company to earn $1.80 a share, according to FactSet.